Comprehensive water data base in public domain and assessment of the impact of climate change on water resource

 b) Estimating isotopic tracer based technology for monitoring river water discharge to all major river monitoring stations

-c) Establishing of vide network automatic weather stations & automated rain gauge stations.
+c) Establishing wide network automatic weather stations & automated rain gauge stations.

-d) Deploying of inventory of wetlands, especially these with uniform features.
+d) Deploying inventory of wetlands, especially these with uniform features.

 e) Mapping of catchment & surveying on assessments of land use patterns; vegetation cover; silting; conservation of mangrove areas; human settlements & human activities and its impacts on catchments and water bodies.

-f) Creating climate change models for regional water bodies and.
+f) Creating climate change models for regional water bodies.

 g) Developing models of upstream water flow estimating drainage capacities for storm water and for sewage water.